Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 Open a [terminal](./Terminal.md).
 A [menu](./Menu.md) should come up automatically.
 If not, you have a very old version of our platform.
 To update, please skip to the section titled "Bootstrap" below.

-From the menu, select "Update scripts".
+From the Google Cloud setup submenu, select "Update platform".
 After completion and closing the terminal and opening a new one, if a menu does not automatically open up, please skip to the section titled "Bootstrap" below.

 If the menu opens, view the Status page by selecting "Status".
 If it looks like [this](./images/Status.png), the platform has updated to the latest.
-If not, please update platform from the Google Cloud setup submenu.
+If not, please update platform from the Google Cloud setup submenu again.

 If the status page still looks different, for example, if the username, repository name and branch name are blank, as shown below, please proceed to Bootstrap explained below.
 ![](./images/NoRepoStat.png)